model and trans activist carmen carrera wants to spread trans awareness | read | i-D

-Beauty is love, but it's also my suit of armor and protection.
+Beauty is love, but it's also my suit of armour and protection.

 "When I was younger, all I wanted was to be a famous beautiful woman.
 I remember wanting to wake up one day and be a girl and go shopping, have beautiful hair, and spread my happiness with others.
 My greatest struggle was understanding that I was different, and forcing myself to come up with new ways to cover that up.
 I had to keep most of myself shut out, but I learned early on how to adapt to cis-normality in order to be given the opportunity to experience a tiny bit of fun and enjoy positive interactions.

-My life isn't necessarily easier now that I'm trans — there's a responsibility that comes with it.
-But the more I progress and the more my career grows, I get to change minds and break stigmas, which is more rewarding than I could have ever imagined.
-It's still a transformative time in my life, I'm certainly not done yet, but it's all heading in the right direction so, even though at times I feel like breaking down and crying, I know it's only temporary and that nothing worth having comes easy.
+My life isn't necessarily easier now that I'm trans -- there's a responsibility that comes with it, but the more I progress and the more my career grows, I get to change minds and break stigma, which is more rewarding than I could have ever imagined.
+It's still a transformative time in my life, I'm certainly not done yet, but it's all heading in the right direction so, even though at times I feel like breaking down and crying, I know it's only temporary and that nothing worth it comes easy.

 Look: This photographer is redefining the male gaze for today's post-binary world.